sudheesreedhara/Iloveapis-apijam/README.md

 ### Customize the Developer portal

 1. Download the **logo.png** file from [here](https://github.com/sudheesreedhara/Iloveapis-apijam/blob/master/Resources/logo.png).
+This will open a browser tab.
+Right-click and Save image as **logo.png**.

 2. Download **portal-hero.jpg** file from [here](https://github.com/sudheesreedhara/Iloveapis-apijam/blob/master/Resources/portal-hero.jpg).
 We will use these files in the subsequent steps.
+This will open a browser tab.
+Right-click and Save image as **portal-hero.jpg**.

 3. Click on the name of the newly created portal.